 As announced earlier this year, however, the siteIQ eBusiness Index will be converted to the siteIQ Usability Index beginning with our 2020 evaluations.
 Consequently, our 2019 audits mark the end of an era — and will be the last time Website Content and Website Performance are assessed.

-This summary announces the Support rankings and ratings based on Website Performance, Total Website Content, and Overall Usability scores awarded during our final 2019 eBusiness Index evaluations.
+This summary announces the Navigation & Architecture rankings and ratings based on Website Performance, Total Website Content, and Overall Usability scores awarded during our final 2019 eBusiness Index evaluations.

 On the one hand, the results of our 2019 Navigation & Architecture evaluations seem to substantiate the adage: Slow and steady wins the race.
 This is illustrated by the fact that SAP.com finally claims victory based on Website Usability and Website Performance scores after gradually climbing up both rosters since our 2017 evaluations.